msalemor/aks-security-recommendations/README.md

   - Pod Identity should be leveraged when externalizing secrets to KeyVault.
     - https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-identity#use-pod-identities

-> NOTE: Pod Identity not supported with Windows node pools as of yet.
+> **Note:** Pod Identity not supported with Windows node pools as of yet.
 Can instead access KV secrets from the cluster MI through CSI driver.

 ### 4.4 - Use Namespaces to logically isolate deployments

 - Leverage namespaces along with Network Policies for application isolation.
-Namespace on their own provide no isolation and are not a security layer.
   - https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
+> **Note:** Namespace on their own provide no isolation and are not a security layer.

 ## 5.0 Governance concerns / Azure Policy

 - Set of governance and compliance rules to enforce organizational standards and to assess compliance at-scale.